yjajkiew/projet-ei5/README.md

 1 - Objectives :
 ----------------
-Build a REST server to interface with an Arduino board with Ethernet Shield.

 Code the Arduino to work as needed.

-The server interface with a client server wich provide the client-facing UI.
+Build the REST server to interface with the Arduino board with Ethernet Shield, and the client server wich provide the client-facing UI.

 It must implement defined interfaces for each sides : Client & Arduino.